code4journalism/learning-plotnine/README.md

 **As you go through the lessons, pay attention to the following emojis:**

-👉- something you need to do (usually write code in the cell below, or maybe google something and type an answer)
+👉- something you need to do (usually write code in the cell below, or maybe a short answer or a longer reflection in a markdown cell)

 📚- something you should read (other links are there if you want to follow them, but not required reading)